Excape/ynab-splitter/ynab-swagger-client/docs/TransactionsApi.md

 TransactionsApi apiInstance = new TransactionsApi();
 String budgetId = "budgetId_example"; // String | The id of the budget (\"last-used\" can be used to specify the last used budget and \"default\" can be used if default budget selection is enabled (see: https://api.youneedabudget.com/#oauth-default-budget)
 LocalDate sinceDate = new LocalDate(); // LocalDate | If specified, only transactions on or after this date will be included.
 The date should be ISO formatted (e.g. 2016-12-30).
-String type = "type_example"; // String | If specified, only transactions of the specified type will be included. 'uncategorized' and 'unapproved' are currently supported.
+String type = "type_example"; // String | If specified, only transactions of the specified type will be included. \"uncategorized\" and \"unapproved\" are currently supported.
 Long lastKnowledgeOfServer = 789L; // Long | The starting server knowledge.
-If provided, only entities that have changed since last_knowledge_of_server will be included. try {
+If provided, only entities that have changed since `last_knowledge_of_server` will be included. try {
     TransactionsResponse result = apiInstance.getTransactions(budgetId, sinceDate, type, lastKnowledgeOfServer);
     System.out.println(result);